Creative Writing Minor

 - and preparing work for submission to recognized journals and contests.

-While many students take the creative writing courses for pleasure, many aspire to become published authors or to pursue master degree programs in the fine arts.
+While many students take the creative writing courses for pleasure, many aspire to become published authors or to pursue graduate programs in the fine arts.